OpusVL/Flexibase/flexibase-spec-rfc.md

 Runs any necessary initialisation.
 Default behaviour is no-op.
 No return value is expected; a failure to initialise should be fatal.

+#### `!hive() -> Hive`

+Private method.
+Return the Hive in which this Mind is installed.
+Minds should *never* use any other Hive than this; except that they may construct a *new* Hive for private use and call methods on that.

+#### `!other-mind(Str name) --> Mind`

+Private method.
+Returns the other mind from *the same Hive* by the given name.
+Additionally, this should cause a fatal error if a Mind is requested that this Mind does not declare a dependency on.
+This could easily be written just once in a base class for Minds.

+As with `mind` on the Hive (which this should use), use of this method is discouraged, because it couples your Mind to another Mind instead of an abstract service.
+Prefer to use `self.hive.service(Str)` instead.

 ## Hats